 What is a Raclette Grill

 Raclette means different things to different people, it’s a dish that has been around for so long that there is now many different takes on what makes a good raclette.
-Raclette is a dish from Switzerland and very popular in countries surrounding Switzerland.
-Raclette is also a type of cheese, but in the context of this article raclette is a dish of several foods that accompany melted cheese.
+It is a dish from Switzerland and very popular in countries surrounding Switzerland.
+Raclette is also a type of cheese.
+But in the context of this article raclette is a dish of several foods that accompany melted cheese.
 And the modern way to melt this cheese is to use a raclette grill.

 The grill is normally a small electric tabletop appliance that has two cooking areas.
 One area is where cheese is melted, and all good raclette grills will come with little trays to aid with this.
 These trays are known as coupelles in French.
 But would very rarely be called this by English speaking users, where raclette tray would be commonly used.
 The second grilling area would normally be a standard flat grill surface where users will cook items that are to accompany the cheese.